 \textit{1: Removal of gravity effect.} The raw accelerometer reading is subject to acceleration from participants' wrist movements as well as the earth's gravitational field.
 We remove this gravity effect by estimating sensor orientation using sensor fusion with Madgwick's filter \cite{madgwick2010efficient}, rotation of the acceleration vector with the resulting quaternion, and deduction of the gravity vector (see \cite{kyritsis2017food} for a similar approach).

-\textit{2: Standardization.} Each column (meaning each axis for each modality and hand) is standardized by subtracting its mean and dividing by its standard deviation (see \cite{kyritsis2019modeling} for a similar approach).
+\textit{2: Standardization.} Each column (i.e. each axis for each modality and hand) is standardized by subtracting its mean and dividing by its standard deviation (see \cite{kyritsis2019modeling} for a similar approach).
 Processed data can hence be regarded as unitless.

 \textit{3: Transforming from left and right hand to dominant and non-dominant hand.} To achieve data uniformity, we report hands in the processed data as \textit{dominant} and \textit{non-dominant}.
 A similar approach was chosen for the FIC dataset \cite{kyritsis2020data}.
 All data reported as dominant hands correspond to right hands, and non-dominant hands to left hands; for left-handed participants data for both hands has been transformed to achieve this.
-We can simulate a recording on the opposite wrist (mirrored horizontally, e.g., transforming data from left wrist as if it had been recorded on right wrist).
+Specifically, we mirrored the data of left-handed participants to transform the data from the left wrist as if it has been recorded on the right wrist, and vice versa.
 Due to the way the sensors are mounted on the wrist (see Fig. \ref{fig:sensors}), the horizontal direction corresponds to the x axis.
 For accelerometer data, we estimate mirroring by flipping the sign of the x axis, and for gyroscope by flipping the signs of the y and z axis.
 Further, we also flip the signs of the x and y axis to compensate for the different sensor orientations on the wrists, yielding transformation (\ref{eq:acc}) for accelerometer and (\ref{eq:gyro}) for gyroscope.